SS Nerissa (1926): Wartime service

-The Nerissa sailed from Halifax at 7:15 AM local time on Monday the 21st of April 1941 in company with ships of Convoy HX-122.
-Nerissa maintained position in the eastbound convoy for about 3 hours before sailing independently northwards for St. John's, Newfoundland.
-Nerissa arrived in St. John's at about 6:00 AM local time on Wednesday 23 April.
+Nerissa sailed from Halifax at 7:15 AM local time 21 April 1941 in company with ships of Convoy HX 122.
+Nerissa maintained position in the eastbound convoy for about three hours before sailing independently northwards for St. John's, Newfoundland.
+Nerissa arrived in St. John's at about 6:00 AM local time on 23 April.
 Nerissa did not take on or deliver any passengers or cargo in St. John's.
 Why she stopped in St. John's on route to Liverpool is not known.
 Passengers were allowed to explore the town.
-Early on Thursday the 24rd, Nerissa sailed independently from St. John's bound for Liverpool.
+Early on 24 April, the ship sailed independently from St. John's bound for Liverpool.